 We work with exceptional tour operators in South Africa that specialize in accessible travel for persons with disabilities and mobility issues, the visual and hearing impaired or anyone undergoing dialysis treatment, and offer a wide variety of exciting options including safaris.

-June through October: The migration starts mid-June in the Serengeti, crossing the Mara River into the Masai Mara in Kenya.
+June through October: The annual migration of more than 1.5 million animals starts to head north through the Serengeti, crossing the Mara River into the Maasai Mara National Reserve in Kenya.
+The temperatures are the coolest of the year, with sunny days, and crisp early mornings and evenings.

 January through March: Good rainfall, green season, low pricing.
 It is a very productive time in the Kalahari desert, with herds of zebra, oryx, plains game, and predators.

 April through June: The flood comes into the Delta from Angola.
 There are lower elephant populations at this time, but they’re still there.